abouka23/QA-final-project/README.md

 •	Race (From ‘create a race’)

 ### Additional requirements include to:
-•	Document progress using Jira with Epics and story points
+•	Document progress using Jira and show any changes, as the project progresses

 •	Full CRUD functionality of the website.